 On the day that Roy finally made his suicide attempt, Carter encouraged him the entire time, saying that his family would understand and needling him for putting it off.
 Perhaps the most disturbing moment happened when Roy got scared and exited the car as it filled with poisonous gas.
 When he told Carter this, she told him to "f*cking get back in."

 Roy died on July 13, 2014.
 Carter faces a charge of involuntary manslaughter.
+On February 12, 2019, a judge ordered Carter to start her sentence.
+She is set to serve 15 months.

 Marshall Applewhite and his partner, Bonnie Nettles, formed the Heaven’s Gate cult.
 They told Heaven’s Gate members that they were sent as emissaries by aliens, and would be killed and then resurrected as higher beings.
 They claimed to be the only ones who could lead the followers to this higher plane of existence.
 In 1975, the group came to national attention, causing Applegate to encourage his followers to keep a low profile.